-- Mortgages on private residential properties located in the towns in which the Bank has branches are estimated at 75% of fair value; - Mortgages on commercial properties located in the towns in which the Bank has branches are estimated at 60% of fair value; - Mortgages on rental properties are assessed for large property exposures on the basis of rental conditions, yield requirements, location, maintenance standard, etc. The mortgage value is set at 60-75% of fair value; - Mortgages on properties outside the towns in which the Bank has branches are not subject to valuation as collateral; - Mortgages on movable property are generally assessed at between 60 and 75% of fair value; - Mortgages on fishing vessels are assessed at maximum 60% of fair value; - Mortgages on fishing rights are assessed at maximum 60% of fair value; - Mortgages on negotiable securities are assessed at between 50-90% of the official market value; - surety pledges from public authorities are subject to valuation as collateral at nominal value; and - other security is not subject to valuation as collateral.
+- Mortgages on private residential properties located in the towns in which the Bank has branches are estimated at 75% of fair value; - Mortgages on commercial properties located in the towns in which the Bank has branches are estimated at 60% of fair value; - In the case of large property exposures, mortgages on rental properties are assessed on the basis of rental conditions, yield requirements, location, maintenance standard, etc. The mortgage value is set at 60-75% of fair value. - Mortgages on properties outside the towns in which the Bank has branches are not subject to valuation as collateral; - Mortgages on movable property are generally assessed at between 60 and 75% of fair value; - Mortgages on fishing vessels are assessed at maximum 60% of fair value; - Mortgages on fishing rights are assessed at maximum 60% of fair value; - Mortgages on negotiable securities are assessed at between 50-90% of the official market value; - Surety pledges from public authorities are subject to valuation as collateral at nominal value; and - Other security is not subject to valuation as collateral.

-The 'haircuts' made for the individual collateral are assessed to be sufficient to cover the costs of acquisition and realisation of the individual security.
+The "haircuts" made for the individual collateral are assessed to be sufficient to cover the costs of acquisition and realization of the individual security.